-Comments reflect those in response to Guidelines A-8 and D-1.
+Guidance and recommendation reflect comments in response to Guidelines A-3 and A-8.

 D-9 Commercial Signage.
 Signs should add interest to the street front environment and should be appropriate for the scale and character desired in the area.